-The study primarily is undertaken to investigate into factors that contribute to truancy among students in the Ashanti region, the case study of Bantama Circuit.
-However, the following constitute the specific objectives of the study:
+The study primarily is undertaken to investigate into factors that contribute to truancy among students in the Bono East Region.
+The case study of Kwaku-Twi Junior High.

+However the following constitute the specific objectives of the study to;

-- 1. investigate the causes of students' truancy in the Bantama Circuit - ascertain the effects of students' truancy on the lives of junior high school students in the Bantama circuit - determine the measures needed to control junior high school students' truancy in the Bantama Circuit.
+- 1. investigate the causes of students truancy in Kwaku-Twi Junior High - 2. ascertain the effect of students' truancy on their lives? - 3. determine the measures needed to control students truancy in Kwaku-Twi JHS